 A Japanese spacecraft arriving at the Moon on the 50th anniversary of Sputnik this week marks the beginning of what may be a lucrative sweepstakes in space for generations to come.
 But instead of Cold War-style political prestige, the purse for this space race could be long-term market position as the world’s high-tech economy begins to move off-planet.
 With China, India and the U.S. planning to follow Japan’s Selene and her two piggyback “daughters” into lunar ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Nations Looking For a Piece of the Exploration Pie".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Nations Looking For a Piece of the Exploration Pie".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.